oaklandgit/pippy/README.md

 > This project is evolving in the open.
 Expect bugs, half-built features, and changing plans.
 Feedback welcome.

 [Follow the dev log here](devlog/)

+Oh, and the tortoise is named "Shelby" or just "Shel" for short.
+Say hi.